-The average person can hold their breath for 30–90 seconds.
-This time can increase or decrease due to various factors, such as smoking, underlying medical conditions, or breath training.
+The average person can hold their breath for about 30–90 seconds.
+However, this time can increase or decrease due to factors like smoking, underlying health conditions, and breath training.

 The length of time a person can hold their breath voluntarily typically ranges from

 A person can practice breath-holding to increase their lung capacity, and there are training guidelines to help individuals learn to hold their breath for longer periods.
 Training usually takes several months.

 People may use these training techniques for advanced military training, free diving, swimming, or other recreational activities.

 This article will look at the physical effects of breath-holding, benefits, risks, and increasing lung capacity.

 A person needs oxygen for their body to perform vital functions, and holding in a breath prevents new oxygen from entering the body.

 When people hold their breath, the body is still using oxygen to function and to release carbon dioxide as a waste product.

 Because carbon dioxide has nowhere to go, its levels within the body increase, eventually triggering the involuntary reflex to start breathing again.

 At first, a person may feel a burning sensation in their lungs.
 If they hold their breath long enough, the muscles in their diaphragm will begin to contract to try to force breathing, which can cause pain.